 Many patients when starting orthodontics wonder why they need to continue seeing their general dentist for check-ups and cleanings regularly since they are seeing the orthodontist every month.
-Dr. Cirka and Dr. Meier stress to each and every patient that is seeing us or seeing the orthodontist for braces or for Invisalign that it is extremely important to continue with regular check-ups and cleanings.
+Dr. Cirka, Dr. Mimi Jeon, and Dr. Stephanie Smith stress to each and every patient that is seeing us or seeing the orthodontist for braces or for Invisalign that it is extremely important to continue with regular check-ups and cleanings.

 The most important reason to see the dentist regularly is so that the hygienist can remove the plaque and tartar that builds up.
 With orthodontic brackets and wires, there are loads more nooks and crannies where bacteria can hide.
 Not to mention there are areas harder to reach to clean too.
 The bacteria that stick underneath the gums as well as on the teeth themselves also physically stick to these brackets and wires.
 These bacteria can cause cavities, gingivitis, and even lead to patients developing infection that affects the jaw bone and overall health of your entire body.